PDX mouse models for drug efficacy evaluation in cancer research

 Circle Oncodesign Services

-Patient-Derived Xenograft (PDX) models for in vivo pharmacology studies
+Access a large collection of PDX mouse models for in vivo pharmacology studies

 • Histology